 Burns Landing

-Location: Former name of junction of Dominion Creek and Fraser River
+Former name of junction of Dominion Creek (McBride) and Fraser River

-During railway construction, the meat company owned by Patrick Burns (1856–1937) unloaded cattle near McBride at the junction of Dominion Creek and the Fraser River.
+During the construction of the Grand Trunk Pacific Railway, the meat company owned by Patrick Burns [1856–1937] unloaded cattle near McBride at the junction of Dominion Creek and the Fraser River.
 The cattle were rafted down from Tête Jaune Cache, near the slaughterhouse at Swift Creek.
 The Ontario-born cattle king made his fortune supplying meat to the construction camps.

 References: